jmalmin/slatefire-infinity-docs/Installs/Installs.md

 ## **master installs**

-The Master server will need software installed to allow it to be able to communicate to all node servers.
+The Master server will need software installed to support the ability for it to communicate to all node servers.
 For the most part these installations will be completed as a sudo user and will not make any changes to existing programs on the Centos or Window systems.

                   **These will be manual installations on the master server only.**